jrachiele/FastTransit/README.md

-# velox-bus

-Making transit better, one block at a time.
+#FastTransit

-VoltBus is a work in progress.
+FastTransit is a work in progress.
 The goals of the project can be split up into phases, which roughly fit into chronological order but will have some overlap.

 ### Goals (subject to change)